parimatrix/CodeChef-Tracker/README.md

 2. Cd into the directory containing the file
 3. Run the python script

 For any errors / feedback please create an issue in the repo.
-Testers can mail at [a link] parikansh.ahluwalia@gmail.com
+Testers can mail at parikansh.ahluwalia@gmail.com :)